dmitriz/cpsfy/README.md

 Both are of course just functions and function calls, and can be used depending on the need.

+### "Do less" is a feature
+The proposed CPS desing API is minimal and focused on doing just one thing -- *a style to write and combine plain JavaScript funcitons with callbacks*.

 ## Terminology
 A *Continuation-Passing-Style (CPS) function* is any JavaScript function